Water smart meters

 Better billing

-When we can fully access the reading data from the wholesaler, we’ll use it to bill you more accurately on the water you’ve used, and less on estimates.
+We’ll be able to bill you more accurately for the water you’ve used and less on estimates.

 Frequent ask questions